AibSyed/react-fragmate/README.md

 # React-Fragmate

 React-Fragmate is a lightweight and easy-to-use utility designed to handle HTML parsing in React applications.
-Specifically, it removes unwanted `div` wrappers generated when using `dangerouslySetInnerHTML`.
-With ES Modules, modern coding standards, and no dependencies, integrating and using React-Fragmate is a breeze.
+It is particularly useful for removing unwanted wrappers generated when rendering HTML strings using React's `dangerouslySetInnerHTML`.
+React-Fragmate ensures that your final HTML output is clean and free of unnecessary React-specific wrapping elements.
+With ES Modules, adherence to modern coding standards, and no dependencies, integrating and using React-Fragmate is straightforward.

 ## Table of Contents
 - [Installation](#installation)